Antoine Westermann: 2016–2018

-In August 2018, he was suddenly dismissed from office by his partner.

-From now on, he states a desire to deepen his work around poultry, strengthen his links with farmers, and gain, on his own scale, a sincere and complete traceability.
-He works hand in hand with farmers on the development of old breeds, such as the red turkey of the Ardennes, the Landes poultry, the poultry of Contre, the Naked Neck of Forez, La Flèche.
+In August 2018, he was fired from office by his partner.
+He works with farmers on the development of old breeds, such as the red turkey of the Ardennes, the Landes poultry, the poultry of Contre, the Naked Neck of Forez, La Flèche.

-He shares his passion for poultry from all over France, with "Le tour de France des belles volailles" - a monthly event with an old breed in addition to the menu.
-He continues to develop his work in the United States where he is the ambassador of the Live Stock Conservancy, an organization that manages the reintroduction and enhancement of ancient American breeds.
+He conducts the "Le tour de France des belles volailles" – a monthly event with an old breed in addition to the menu.
+He is the ambassador of the Live Stock Conservancy, an organization that manages the reintroduction and enhancement of ancient American breeds.